ishank62/AetherJarvis/README.md

 ## CodePipeline in Action

 After successful initial deployment, you should have complete CI/CD pipeline with a `master` branch of `ishank62/AetherJarvis` as a Source branch.
-As soon as you commit changes to the `main` branch the AWS CodePipeline will trigger and execute following sequence of actions:
+As soon as you commit changes to the `master` branch the AWS CodePipeline will trigger and execute following sequence of actions:

-1. Get your code from the AWS CodeCommit repository
+1. Get your code from the AWS CodeCommit repository linked to Github
 2. Build your code
 3. Update the pipeline itself (SelfMutate)
 4. Execute 3 parallel jobs for `Linting`, `Security` and `UnitTests` checks
-5. In case of success the pipeline will deploy the Main stack with Infrastructure as Code example
+5. In case of success the pipeline will deploy the API stack, App Stack with Infrastructure as Code
 6. Execute post-deployment check for deployed resources

 ![CodePipeline 1](docs/Codepipeline1.png)